 - Overall Health: Generally robust with fewer breed-specific issues.

-- Considerations: Screen for HCM, watch for patellar luxation, and provide diligent dental care.
-Their skin is also sensitive.
+- Considerations: Screen for HCM and provide diligent dental care.

 Living Environment

-Both breeds require an indoor-only lifestyle due to temperature sensitivity and sunburn risk.
-They thrive in warm homes with plenty of vertical space (cat trees, shelves) for climbing and exploration.
+Both breeds require an indoor-only lifestyle due to temperature sensitivity.
+They thrive in warm homes with plenty of vertical space like cat trees.

 Exercise Needs

 - Devon Rex: High energy.
-Needs 2-3 interactive play sessions daily with puzzles and climbing.
+Needs interactive play sessions daily.

 - Cornish Rex: Very high energy.
-Requires multiple vigorous play sessions and loves high-altitude climbing.
+Requires multiple vigorous play sessions.

 Which Breed Is Right For You?

-- A mischievous, pixie-like companion with intense devotion.
+- You want a mischievous, pixie-like companion with intense devotion.

-- A cat that loves to cuddle, sleep in your bed, and ride on your shoulder.
+- You enjoy a cat that loves to ride on your shoulder.

-- A playful, social cat that gets along with everyone.
+- You prefer a social cat that gets along with everyone.

-- An elegant, athletic acrobat that loves high places.
+- You want an elegant, athletic acrobat that loves high places.

-- A "heat-seeking missile" that will burrow under blankets with you.
+- You love a "heat-seeking" cat that will burrow under blankets with you.

-- A breed with minimal grooming and generally robust health.
+- You want a breed with minimal grooming and robust health.

-Both the Devon Rex and Cornish Rex offer unparalleled companionship with their affectionate natures, intelligence, and unique curly coats.
-Your choice ultimately hinges on personal preference: the impish, deeply bonded charm of the Devon versus the elegant, athletic exuberance of the Cornish.
+Both the Devon Rex and Cornish Rex offer unparalleled companionship.
+Your choice ultimately hinges on personal preference: the impish charm of the Devon versus the elegant exuberance of the Cornish.
+Focus on finding an ethical breeder who prioritizes genetic health testing.
+Regardless of your choice, these curly-coated wonders will bring joy and warmth to your home.